Ayushkanodia11/Social-Media-Website/README.md

 ## **TECH STACK**

-1. Frontend:- ReactJS , CSS , JS,
+**Technologies used -**
+Frontend:-
+- React.js

-2. Backend:- NodeJS
+Backend:-

-3. Database:- MongoDB
+-Node.js and Express
+-Jsonwebtokens
+-MongoDB & mongoose
+Dev dependencies:-
+-nodemon

 ## **PROPOSED FEATURES-**

 - Login/ Signup for user.
-- Maintain your own profile page.
+- Uplaod/Update your own profile pic.
 - Posting photos alongwith like and comment options.
 - Follow/Unfollow User.

 ## **ADDITIONAL FEATURES FOR FUTURE PROSPECTS.**
 - Provide chat option among the followers.
-- Option for recent tab to show user's past action.
+-

  ***To run the project on your system-:***

 - Clone the repo on to your system.
 - Add all the requirements to your system as like the modules and all the libraries.
 - You can use a virtual environment if you want to keep your development environment seperate.
+- To run server side:
+In the server directory, you can run: nodemon app
+- To run client side:
+In the server directory, you can run: npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.